 Trailblazer groups should consider CITB taking responsibility for ensuring the external quality control of the apprenticeship assessment.

 5. Standardised Duration and Content

-Construction Trailblazers should be a minimum of two years in duration, and recognise and allow the transferability of the common skills and knowledge required by industry.
+Construction Trailblazers should typically be eighteen months to two years in duration, and recognise and allow the transferability of the common skills and knowledge required by industry.

 6. Mandating NVQs